Icon of the Triumph of Orthodoxy: History

 During the seventh century, the Constantinople’s Orthodox faith saw iconoclasms due to Islam’s dominance in the region and their practice of aniconism.
 Influenced by Islam's aniconism, iconoclasm of icons and violence against iconodules in the Orthodox faith had become more common.
-In 842, icon veneration became an acceptable practice again in the Orthodox church with the endorsement of Empress Theodora and the death of iconoclast Emperor Theopilos.Under the later coming threat of Islamic conquest, the Triumph of Orthodoxy on the first Sunday of Great Lent was created to be a reminder of perseverance that led to the end of the Byzantine Iconoclasm.
+In 842, icon veneration became an acceptable practice again in the Orthodox church with the endorsement of Empress Theodora and the death of iconoclast Emperor Theophilos.Under the later coming threat of Islamic conquest, the Triumph of Orthodoxy on the first Sunday of Great Lent was created to be a reminder of perseverance that led to the end of the Byzantine Iconoclasm.
 The celebration was created to reassure the people that Muslim conquest would not happen and that the Byzantine Empire would prevail.

 The icon was created around the year 1400 to depict the first celebration of the Triumph of Orthodoxy after the founding of the triumph’s celebration in 1370.
 The usage of the icon was important to the celebration that occurs on the first Sunday of Lent as its main role is to celebrate the end of the iconoclasm in 843.
 It also served the role of quelling the Byzantine people’s insecurity about the downfall of the Byzantine Empire.
 The icon is thought to have been painted in Constantinople, capital of the Byzantine Empire.
 Currently, the icon itself does not play a major role in the celebration of the first Sunday of Great Lent.

 The icon was purchased by the British Museum in 1988 and has since then been shown in multiple exhibitions that educate about Byzantine art and history.
 The icon continues to reside there in the present day in good condition with little or few alterations and defects.